karl82/karl82.github.io/_posts/2016-05-24-equals-and-hashcode-java.md

 So I quickly implemented PoC [here](https://github.com/karl82/equalshashcodereporter).
 It is using [ASM](http://asm.ow2.org/) for bytecode analyses.
-Usage is very simple as feature set.
+Usage is very simple as its feature set.

-* Currently detects only direct access to fields which are assigned in constructors
+* Currently detects only direct access to fields
-* If field is `final` and value is known during compilation, no `GETFIELD` operand is generated :(
+* If field is `final` and value is known during compilation, no `GETFIELD` operand is generated and such access is not detected
+* Takes all fields presented in `equals` or `hashCode`

 ```java
 package cz.rank.tests;